wmayab/Research-Repository/README.md

 # Research-Repository

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?

+I do take a break when I fill tyred( hurt my eays) or after complate tasks. so i dont take a break regulally. yes I do streach my body.

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

+Timeboxing is using fixed time period to complate tasks, However i don't use timeboxing for my most works. i don't think i will use it much. i like doing things when i fill doing it. unless i will gate board or stressed.

 ### On a a 0-5 scale, how confident are you with each of the assignments?

+I say like 4 or 4.5

 ### What are of you proud of up to this point in the course?

+starting this course is a new expriance for me so i'm proud of i got introduced with programing languages like python.

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?